Board of Trustees

 Arts Ambassadors, Hands-On Volunteers

-Alison Stockham is a writer and former BBC TV producer.
+Alison Stockham is a writer and former BBC Documentary Maker.
 She has helped lead on raising sponsorship and development for numerous Art Salon projects, including Cambridge Art Map, Women of Influence, We Are Family.
 In 2016, she helped lead on developing the BBC Get Creative Cambridge Family Arts Festival colouring in competition, supported by Stir, Tindalls and Cambridge Junction.

 Victor Ibanez is one of the Cambridge Art Salon’s lead volunteers, helping in the community as an artist and volunteering on a number of community projects, including Romsey Art Festival, Pearls of Wisdom, Eastside Creates and also assisting with the renovations at 1 Thrifts Walk.
 He’s particularly gifted at generating rapport with the elderly, with positive feedback from our intergenerational arts beneficiaries.